mikkoim/dinotool/README.md

   - 📁 Folders of images of various sizes and extensions

 - 💾 Outputs standard formats for downstream processing:
-  - .parquet (flat/global features)
+  - .parquet (global features / local features in a list)
-  - .zarr / .nc (spatial patch features)
+  - .zarr / .nc (local features in 2D)
-  - .jpg / .mp4 with visualizations

 - 🌈 PCA-based visualizations for images and video